 4. Visit Todai-ji Temple: The world’s largest wooden structure

-Todai-ji Temple is one of Nara’s prime buildings.
+Todai-ji Temple is one of Nara’s most famous buildings.
 Also listed as a UNESCO world heritage site, Todai-ji is the world’s largest wooden structure.
 It houses the world’s largest Daibutsu-san, or Bronze Buddha Statue in its Great Buddha Hall.
 The temple was established in 752.
 If you’re planning your one day in Nara, make sure to stop by this temple – it was by far my favourite sight in the city!

 It is almost impossible to grasp the size of Todai-ji.
 It’s crazy to know that this building is entirely made out of wood.
-At first, we thought the entrance of Todai-ji was the temple.
+At first, we thought the entrance of Todai-ji was the temple (pictured below).
 We were already blown away at the sheer size of it, only to find the actual temple a bit further down the street.
 It blew our minds!
-Only to see this beautiful building, I’d recommend you to visit Nara.

-To enter the building, you pay an entree fee of ¥600 for the museum or ¥1000 for the museum and the hall.
+To enter the building, you pay an entree fee of ¥600 for the museum or buy a combined ticket (¥1000) for the museum and the hall.
 Inside the hall, you can witness Japan’s largest Buddha statue in bronze.

 Entrance Fee: ¥600